korawica/clishelf/README.md

 code or set up the development flow every time that I create the new Python package project :tired_face:.

+## Installation

 ```shell
 pip install clishelf
 ```

-In the future :dart:, I will add more the CLI tools that able to dynamic with many style of config such as I want to make changelog file with style B by my custom message code.
+In the future, I will add more the CLI tools that able to dynamic with many style of config such as I want to make changelog file with style B by my custom message code.